Aaryan-Patel2/KinetiDiff/README.md

 ## Description

-**FOP-SBDD** is a novel computational drug discovery pipeline for designing kinase inhibitors targeting **Fibrodysplasia Ossificans Progressiva (FOP)**, a rare genetic disorder caused by mutations in the ACVR1/ALK2 receptor.
+**KinetiDiff** is a novel computational drug discovery pipeline for designing kinase inhibitors targeting **Fibrodysplasia Ossificans Progressiva (FOP)**, a rare genetic disorder caused by mutations in the ACVR1/ALK2 receptor.

 Unlike traditional drug discovery approaches that optimize solely for tight binding affinity, this pipeline introduces **kinetics-aware multi-objective optimization** — simultaneously optimizing for: